-The School’s mentoring programme pairs undergraduate students with professionals from a background in History, Classics and Archaeology.
+The School’s mentoring programme pairs undergraduate students with professionals with a background in History, Classics and Archaeology.

 My mentoring experience was fantastic.
 I was paired with a mentor who was an expert in the field I wish to enter, and who was willing to answer any question.
 She showed me the ways in which careers can change, and about how to find a role which suits you, as opposed to changing yourself for the role.